-The primary issue for Sonsonate is poverty, where the Nahuat Peoples lives at a subsistence level.
-Over the past nine years, community food security success include:
+The primary issue for Sonsonate is poverty, where the Nahuat community lives at a subsistence level.
+Over the past five years, community food security success include:

 - Restored nearly six acres on denuded land for sustainable farming and biodiversity

 - Built an ecological wastewater treatment system, providing soil seed and farm supplies for five acres of corn, beans, and squash

 - Installed a rainwater collection system to collect rain at the top of the ridge and gravity feed irrigation water to the fields below.